alexwlchan/alexwlchan.net/src/_drafts/working-with-large-s3-objects.md

 ---
 layout: post
-title: Streaming large files from S3 with boto3
+title: Working with really large objects in S3
-summary: Some code that allows you to process large files in S3 without downloading the entire file first.
+summary: Some code that allows you to process or selectively read large objects in S3 without downloading the entire object first.
 tags: python aws
 ---

 One of our current work projects involves working with large ZIP files stored in S3.
-These are files in the [BagIt format][bagit], which contain a collection of files we want to put in long-term digital storage.
+These are files in the [BagIt format][bagit], which contain files we want to put in long-term digital storage.
-Part of this process involves unpacking the ZIP file, and examining every individual entry.
+Part of this process involves unpacking the ZIP, and examining and verifying every file.
 So far, so easy -- the AWS SDK allows us to read objects from S3, and there are plenty of libraries for dealing with ZIP files.

 In Python, you can do something like: